spritewerk/spritewerk/README.md

 # spritewerk
-A small, modern, modular game engine for the <canvas />
+A small, modern, modular game engine for the &lt;canvas /&gt;